How high is Mount Everest- The Highest Mountain Peak across the Planet

 The climbing routes

-There are two climbing routes for Mt Everest.
+There are two climbing routes to reach its summit.
 One of them is from the Southeast part of Nepal which is also known as the standard route.
 This route is mostly followed by the capable mountaineers, especially the ones who are climbing the mountain peak for the first time.
-The other climbing route is from the North of Tibet which is not a common path for the climbers.
-Some introductory trip to Everest region listed here those are helpful to know more detail about Everest.

 How high is Mount Everest Himalayas

 Everest base camp trek Luxury Everest base camp trek

 Renjo la pass trek Cho la pass trek

 Jiri to Everest base camp trek Everest high pass trek

 Kongma la pass trek Mani rimdu festival trek

 Cho oyu expedition Cholatse peak climbing

 Dangers associated with the climbing of the mountain peak of Everest